agentmorris/MegaDetector/archive/classification_marcel/TUTORIAL.md

 ### Hardware and software
 We assume that you have a Linux-based (virtual) machine running.
 It is also highly recommended to use a GPU for accelerating the animal detection and classifier training.
 The following steps will assume, that you have already set up the NVIDIA drivers and CUDA.

-First, clone this repository ([CameraTraps](https://github.com/agentmorris/MegaDetector)) to a local directory by running
+First, clone [this repository](https://github.com/agentmorris/MegaDetector) to a local directory by running

 ```bash
 CAMERATRAPS_DIR=/data/CameraTraps